 Don’t want to pay to visit Edinburgh Castle or Holyrood Palace?
 Don’t worry; there’s still plenty to see for free in Scotland’s capital city!
-Here are a few free sights to see while you explore Edinburgh on a budget:
+Here are a few free sights to see while you explore Edinburgh, Scotland on a budget.

 Off of the Royal Mile and through Lady Stair’s Close is The Writers’ Museum, celebrating three of Scotland’s most famous writers: Robert Burns, Sir Walter Scott and Robert Louis Stevenson.
 The museum houses personal objects like Burns’ writing desk, Scott’s childhood toys, Stevenson’s wardrobe, and Burns’ death mask.

 Near Holyrood Palace is Scottish Parliament.
-As it is a working Parliament, what you can see and do may change depending on what’s going on that day, but it is free to visit.
-You are welcome to walk right on in, after going through a metal detector and security line, and look in on the Debating Chamber, take a free tour, and see the artwork.
+As it’s a working Parliament, what you can see and do may change depending on what’s going on that day.
+But it is free to visit.
+You’re welcome to walk right on in, after going through a metal detector and security line, and look in on the Debating Chamber, take a free tour, and see the artwork.

 You might even find yourself in the middle of a science fair or other public event like I did five years ago.
 In 2013, they had an exhibit showcasing the Large Hadron Collider, which also involved smaller interactive exhibits that explored things like static electricity.

 Not an experience I expected to have at Scottish Parliament, but that’s all the more reason for you to visit!

 On the Holyrood Palace end of the Royal Mile juts Arthur’s Seat, an ancient volcano that rises 822 feet above sea level.
 A hike to the top of Arthur’s Seat gives off panoramic views of Edinburgh.

 The Best Budget Places to Stay in Edinburgh